ElektraInitiative/opensesame/doc/thiesclima-weatherstation.md

 Another approach we considered was utilizing minicom for serial communication since it provides additional options for RS-485.
 However, we encountered the limitation of being unable to configure the SCL/SCK and #SS/SDA pins in minicom.

-## Troubles
-### MOD-RS485
-When using the [MOD-RS485](https://www.olimex.com/Products/Modules/Interface/MOD-RS485/open-source-hardware) in half-duplex mode, you have to switch SCK and #SS of the UEXT connection.

-### libmodbus-rs
-## read_register timeout
-Because switching of SCK and #SS isn't enabled, so we need to use `rtu_set_custom_rts`, which is not implemented in [libmodbus-rs](https://github.com/zzeroo/libmodbus-rs) so wie need to programm this connection in `C`.